Egston/pimcore-k8s/README.md

 Tip: Use pre-install hooks to create Kubernetes resources such as Ingresses, load balancers or custom PV, PVCs or StorageClasses.

+By default hooks are read from the `custom-hooks` directory.
+You can override this by setting the `HELMSMAN_CUSTOM_HOOKS_DIR` environment variable.

 ### 3. Run Helmsman with selected DSF

 ```shell